GoogleCloudPlatform/firebase-extensions/firestore-palm-summarize-text/README.md

 * Target Summary Length: Number of sentences you would like the summary to be.

 * Maximum number of tokens: If you have selected the Vertex AI service as your PaLM API provider, this parameter will be used to set the max_tokens parameter in the Vertex API request.
 It should be an integer in the range [1,1024].
 The default value for the extension is 1024.

+* Content Filter Threshold: Threshold for harmful content.
+Specify what level of harmful content is blocked by the PaLM provider.
+This threshold is applicable only to the Generative Language PaLM API.

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).